gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-blank-entities.png)

 Notice you have a few options.
-You can *Create new entity* to define a new **Entity** from scratch, or you can use *prebuilt entities*.
+You can *Create new entity* from scratch, or you can use *prebuilt entities*.
 For this lab, we are going to include a number of prebuilt entities.
 Click the *Manage prebuilt entities* button and add the following:

 * **number**
 * **datetimeV2**